If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

 - Make sure to spread them out in a single layer and not place them where it is damp.

 - Your flowers should naturally dry in about a week.

 Food Dehydrator Method

-- Preheat the dehydrator to 95 to 115 degrees F and pop your flowers in there for about 4 hours.
+- Preheat the dehydrator to 95-115°F and pop your flowers in for about 4 hours.

 - Similar to the oven, go for the lowest temperature setting.

 - Put it on a 30-second timer and check if the flowers are dry.